 Observing these ill-tempered beasts from the safety of a vehicle is one thing, but getting into their zone on foot takes on an entirely new dimension, often leaving one with sweaty palms and measured actions the closer one gets to them.

-While traveling to Africa has become something of the norm for the Nowlin’s, on the other side of the spectrum were the Rasmussen’s.
+While travelling to Africa has become something of the norm for the Nowlin’s, on the other side of the spectrum was the Rasmussen’s.
 What fun it must have been seeing Africa through the eyes of your boys for the very first time…

 With the boys enjoying most of the time on the sticks, Cory and Cami took their chances with a few priorities of their own.
 A Common Springbuck and East Cape Kudu being at the top of the list for Mom and Dad.

-As a whole the family came away with an experience second to none.
+As a whole, the family came away with an experience second to none.
 The flight was long but so worth it in the end.
-Where else could one experience a uninterupted week of family time taking on the East Cape from the sandy white beaches on the Indian Ocean to the breathtaking mountains of the north.
+Where else could one experience an uninterrupted week of family time taking on the East Cape from the sandy white beaches on the Indian Ocean to the breathtaking mountains of the north.
 It was the family vacation of a lifetime.

 Our Buffalo hunts at Woodlands Safari Estate will leave even the most experienced hunter with pulses racing as one stalks the meandering herds and Daga Boys in the thickets at close quarters.
 Shots are very seldom further than 60-100 yards, and at times within 30 yards, making for difficult stalking conditions with swirling valley winds.
 Sometimes you can smell and hear them feeding ahead of you with a rising flock of Egrets being the only giveaway of their proximity.
 Mike would be in for a treat…